 These forms must be also be submitted electronically to email@example.com, and a signed hard copy and attached spreadsheets for CSPP and CCTR programs must be mailed to the above-mentioned address every year on or before May 30.

-If you have any questions regarding the information in this management bulletin, please contact your assigned Early Education and Support Field Services Consultant at http://www.cde.ca.gov/sp/cd/ci/assignments.asp or by phone at 916-322-6233.
+If you have any questions regarding the information in this management bulletin, please contact your assigned Early Learning and Care Field Services Consultant at http://www.cde.ca.gov/sp/cd/ci/assignments.asp or by phone at 916-322-6233.

 This Management Bulletin is mandatory only to the extent that it cites a specific statutory and/or regulatory requirement.
 Any portion of this Management Bulletin that is not supported by a specific statutory and/or regulatory requirement is not prescriptive pursuant to California Education Code Section 33308.5.